Temp Mail Logo

 What this tool checks

 Email authentication is a set of DNS-published policies that prove your domain is who it claims to be.
-Without them, anyone can forge email that appears to come from your address — the mechanism behind phishing, business email compromise, and brand impersonation.
-This tool performs live DNS lookups to check whether a domain has correctly published all five authentication records.
+Without them, anyone can forge email that appears to come from your address.
+The mechanism behind phishing, business email compromise, and brand impersonation.
+This auditor performs five live DNS checks to assess exactly how exposed a domain is, scoring the result on a 0-10 risk scale and providing the exact DNS record fix for every gap found.

 SPF

-Lists which mail servers are authorised to send email for your domain.
-The -all qualifier rejects all unauthorised senders.
+Which mail servers are authorised to send for this domain. -all rejects unauthorised senders, ~all flags but delivers them.

 DMARC